theacodes/blog.thea.codes/srcs/the-design-of-the-juno-dco.md

 ![A dco with the clock directly connected, showing an output that's flat for half of the time](../static/juno/dco-no-diff.png)

-So there has to be some circuit between between the clock and the transistor that makes sure the transistor is only turned on for a *very short* period of time during the clock cycle to let the capacitor discharge.
+So there has to be a circuit between between the clock and the transistor that makes sure the transistor is only turned on for a *very short* period of time during the clock cycle to let the capacitor discharge.

 ## The RC differentiator